Signed in as:

 Little Baloo is something special.
 He is a prime example of how diet, stress reduction, and gentle remedies can help a kitty thrive.
 He's so soft, and so sweet.
 It is an absolute pleasure to be his slave.

-We felt the kindest thing we could do for Mama (who would've had to live in solitary confinement) was to let her keep her baby who also needs an indoor environment.
+Mama is a behavior rescue who can't be adopted but also cant be trusted around dogs and cats (other than her son).
+She would have had to live alone or be euthanized.
+We felt the kindest thing we could do for Mama (who would've had to live in solitary confinement) was to let her keep her son as her lifetime companion.

-Due to the number of special-care sanctuary residents, we're cutting down a lot on adoptable fosters and may not have any posted on adoptapet.
-If you want adopt a holistic pet, please reach out to BrightHaven.
+Due to the number of special-care lifetime residents, we're taking feweradoptable fosters and may not have any posted on adoptapet.

 Luckydog's typical adoption fees are as follows: